8-Day Hawaii Itinerary – Big Island to Oahu (Days 1-4)

 Diamond Head Hike:

 We woke up early to hike Diamond Head, Oahu’s iconic volcanic crater overlooking Honolulu.
 This moderately challenging 2-hour hike is one of Oahu’s most famous activities, and for good reason.
 The trail winds its way up the crater, offering a rewarding journey with panoramic views that span Waikiki Beach, the city’s skyline, and the vast Pacific Ocean.
-Reaching the summit just as the sun began to rise was absolutely breathtaking, with the golden hues casting a magical glow over the landscape.
-Getting there early not only ensured we avoided the crowds but also allowed us to experience the beauty of the sunrise in peace—a moment we’ll never forget.
+Reaching the summit just as the sun began to rise was absolutely breathtaking.
+With the golden hues casting a magical glow over the landscape.
+Getting there early not only ensured we avoided the crowds but also allowed us to experience the beauty of the sunrise in peace.

 Breakfast at Sunrise Shack: